pudly/schmopera-hugo/content/articles/in-review-maometto-ii.md

 date = "2016-05-04T17:33:00+01:00"
 lastmod = "2016-05-04T18:00:00+01:00"
 publishDate = "2016-05-04T18:00:00+01:00"
-short_description = "David Alden's production of Maometto, a work that until the revival in Santa Fe in 2012 hadn't been performed in it's entirety since Naples in 1820, was exactly what I think the COC needed in its season at this point.
+short_description = "David Alden&#039;s production of Maometto, a work that until the revival in Santa Fe in 2012 hadn&#039;t been performed in it&#039;s entirety since Naples in 1820, was exactly what I think the COC needed in its season at this point.
 A simple, easy to digest set and staging, with a thrilling orchestra and incomparable vocals.
-I can't...
-I just can't get over the voices I heard last night." slug = "in-review-maometto-ii" title = "In review: Maometto II"
+I can&#039;t...
+I just can&#039;t get over the voices I heard last night." slug = "in-review-maometto-ii" title = "In review: Maometto II"
 +++